Pranavv361/Cuisine-Predictor/README.md

 The **modeltrain()** function created in the PreprocessAndModelling module is tested using the **test_modeltrain()** method.
 It uses the **load_data()** method to load the yummly.json file, and then gives the loaded data, a list of ingredients, and a number to the **modeltrain()** function.
 After that, the function checks to see if the output lists contain the expected lengths and data types.

 ### Assumptions:
-1.
+1. The data file always be .json file.

 ### Bugs:
-1. The LSVC model will not work for datapoints less than 10 as it uses crossvalidation.
+1. The LSVC model will not work for datapoints less than 10 as it uses crossvalidation with cv = 10.